 Information for High School Students

-Is there anything I can do to prepare academically?
+What can I do to prepare academically?

 What extracurricular opportunities should I look for?